Car Accident – Electronic Notice of Accident Claim forms

 If the Application is made solely by one party without the other party signing the application, it will need to be served on the other party.
 Service can initially be attempted either personally or by post, however, if the party being served does not sign and return an acknowledgement of service they will have to be served personally.

-If you are a Respondent to an application and have been served with the application, you only need to appear in Court or file material in response of the application if you object to the Divorce being granted.
+If you are a Respondent to an Application for Divorce and have been served with the Application, you only need to appear in Court or file material in response to the application if you object to the Divorce being granted or you do not agree with some of the facts in the Application and you would like the Court to note your version of the facts.

 When there is a dispute over children, The Family Law Act sets out what the Court considers when determining what is in the best of interest of children.